The analysis drives the model. Never the other way around.

 As Chief Analyst at MITRE, I watched this pattern constantly.
 Modelers would add detail to a simulation just because the framework allowed it — not because the analysis required it.
 The extra detail didn’t just cost time.
 It introduced code that could cause unintended interactions, and it multiplied the number of components that needed their fidelity assessed, their accuracy verified, and their logic understood by the next analyst who inherited the model.

 In Bayesian risk networks, the same principle holds.
-A 36-node causal network with noisy-OR CPTs reveals cross-domain cascades that are invisible to simpler models — and every inference pathway is interpretable.
+A 36-node causal network — one where each event’s odds are a transparent function of its known causes (a noisy-OR structure) — reveals cross-domain cascades that are invisible to simpler models, and every inference pathway stays traceable.
 Scale to 200 nodes and you might capture more correlations, but the decision-maker can no longer trace why a given risk shifted.
 The extra fidelity makes the model less useful, not more.
 The right fidelity is determined by the decision the model needs to support.

 You rarely know the exact right fidelity before you build.
 So don’t try to guess upfront.
 Instead, use a fidelity ladder: start with the simplest model that could plausibly answer the question, validate whether it’s sufficient, and escalate selectively only where needed.